Thorvald Jørgensen: Early life and education

 Thorval Jørgen was born in Norsminde outside Aarhus, Denmark.
 He completed a carpenter's apprenticeship in Aarhus in 1885 and then moved to Copenhagen where he was admitted to the Royal Danish Academy of Fine Arts the same year, where he was taught by Hans Jørgen Holm, Martin Nyrop, Ferdinand Meldahl and Albert Jensen.
 He graduated in 1889, won the Academy's large gold medal in 1893 for A church with rectory, and then worked for Hans Jørgen Holm on the Overformynderiet institution building in Copenhagen from 1892 to 1893.
 In 1892 he received the Academy's scholarship and over the next years travelled widely in Europe, particularly in Italy.

 Career

 From the turn of the century, he designed a number of churches in and around Copenhagen.
 His design of Brorson's Church was rewarded with the Eckersberg Medal.

 In 1905 he won the competition for the design of the new Christiansborg Palace after Christian Frederik Hansen's previous Christiansborg Palace had been destroyed in a fire.
 Construction started the next year but before the building was completed in 1928 after a prolonged and difficult political process, the design had changed considerable from Jørgensen's original winning proposal.
 It was met with strong criticism.

 In 1911 Jørgensen was appointed Royal Building Inspector.
-The rest of his works work mainly included churches and public buildings but also a number of villas and country houses.
+The rest of his works were mainly churches and public buildings but also a number of villas and country houses.